 This facility has restaurants, interpretive exhibits, a multi-sensory theatre, and a 360-degree rooftop observation deck.
 You can hike the self-guided interpretive Boardwalk to Sanson’s Peak and the Cosmic Ray Station.
 Keep an eye out for Parks Canada red chairs, and the local wildlife.
 Ground squirrels are particularly friendly.
 If you’re lucky you’ll see Rocky Mountain bighorn sheep, hoary marmots, and gray jays too.
 This attraction is also great to view and enjoy Banff in winter.

-You can download to the valley on the gondola.
-We enjoyed a very pleasant 5.5 km hike down Sulphur Mountain.
+You can download to the valley on the gondola, which we chose to do, walking the 5.5 km hike down Sulphur Mountain.
 Or in my teen’s case, a 40-minute run down the mountain, for fun.
+Another great hiking option for teens in Banff is the Johnston Canyon hike.

 Walk the shoreline of Lake Louise